 What Results Can You Expect?

 Dr. Thomas’s advanced training in cosmetic dentistry and implantology help him achieve predictable results.
-He has achieved fellowship status with the International Congress of Oral Implantology, the world’s largest provider of dental implant education.
+He is a Fellow of the International Congress of Oral Implantologists, a status that is achieved after a rigorous education and examination process.
+The ICOI is the world’s largest provider of post-graduate dental implant training.
 You’ll receive high-quality implants and a healthy, natural-looking smile.

 Call us to schedule an appointment for an exam or request an appointment online.